coderedwood/git-gitlab-install-upgrade/Generate_SSL.md

 openssl x509 -in ca-cert.crt -text
 ```

-## Generation of a self-signed SSL certificate using the CA involves a simple 3-step procedure:
+## Generation of a self-signed SSL certificate using the CA:

 __STEP 1__: Create the server private key
 ```bash